-1. INTRODUCTION
+1. Introduction

-There are believed to be two basic categories of gamma-ray bursts (Kouveliotou et al. 1993): those powered by a particular type of core-collapse supernova, which typically produce long bursts (durations of tens of seconds or larger), and those produced by the merger of two neutron stars or possibly a neutron star and a black hole, which typically produce short bursts (durations of a few seconds or shorter).
-A growing number of gamma-ray bursts blur the lines between these categories.
-For example, the burst GRB 211211A lasted for more than a minute, yet the spectrum

-Corresponding author: Cecilia Chirenti chirenti@umd.edu and especially the apparent presence of a kilonova after the burst suggest a merger rather than a core-collapse supernova (Rastinejad et al. 2022; Troja et al. 2022; Yang et al. 2022).
+There are believed to be two basic categories of gamma-ray bursts (GRBs; Kouveliotou et al. 1993): those powered by a particular type of core-collapse supernova, which typically produce long bursts (durations of tens of seconds or larger), and those produced by the merger of two neutron stars or possibly a neutron star and a black hole, which typically produce short bursts (durations of a few seconds or shorter).
+A growing number of GRBs blur the lines between these categories.
+For example, GRB 211211A lasted for more than a minute, yet the spectrum and especially the apparent presence of a kilonova after the burst suggest a merger rather than a core-collapse supernova (Rastinejad et al. 2022; Troja et al. 2022; Yang et al. 2022).

-Further elucidation of the nature of gamma-ray bursts in general, and anomalous bursts such as GRB 211211A in particular, could be obtained with the detection of quasi-periodic oscillations (QPOs) in the gamma-ray light curve.
-For example, QPOs with frequencies $\nu \gtrsim 1000$ Hz could be related to oscillations of a hypermassive neutron star or an accretion disk shortly after merger (Chirenti et al. 2019); indeed, evidence for such oscillations was found in GRB 910711 and GRB 931101B by Chirenti et al. (2023).
+Further elucidation of the nature of GRBs in general, and anomalous bursts such as GRB 211211A in particular, could be obtained with the detection of quasiperiodic oscillations (QPOs) in the gamma-ray light curve.
+For example, QPOs with frequencies $\nu \gtrsim 1000$ Hz could be related to oscillations of a hypermassive neutron star or an accretion disk shortly after merger (Chirenti et al. 2019); indeed, evidence for such oscillations was found in GRB 910711 and GRB 931101B by Chirenti et al. (2023), and similar frequencies were seen in a magnetar giant flare by Castro-Tirado et al. (2021).

-Lower-frequency oscillations, on the order of $\sim 10 - 100$ Hz, are also predicted in several models.
+Lower-frequency oscillations, on the order of $\sim 10-100$ Hz, are also predicted in several models.
 For example, if a neutron star merges with a rapidly spinning, low-mass black hole, then coherent Lense-Thirring precession of the resulting accretion disk could lead to QPOs in this frequency range (Stone et al. 2013; Li et al. 2023).
+Searches for QPOs in this range were performed by, e.g., Dichiara et al. (2013) with negative results.